Benefits of Cinnamon Tea

 Other Benefits of Cinnamon Tea (or Cinnamon)

-Reducing cystic acne – Because of the ability to reducing inflammation, cinnamon assists to ease cystic acne or pimples too.
+Reducing cystic acne – Because of the ability to reduce inflammation, cinnamon assists in easing cystic acne or pimples too.

 Protecting the respiratory – Cinnamon oil helps by inhibiting pathogens.
 Thereby helping cough caused by bacteria